awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

    1. Choose **Copy Link** and save the link to a secure and accessible location\.
 You will use the link in the next step to connect to the image builder\.

-1. Using the streaming URL that you just created, connect to the image builder by using the AppStream 2\.0 client\.
-The client must be version 1\.1\.257 or later\.
+1. Using the streaming URL that you just created, connect to the image builder by using the AppStream 2\.0 client or web browser access\.

-1. Test the real\-time AV experience on the image builder by following the steps in [Video and Audio Conferencing](client-application-windows-user.md#client-application-windows-how-to-use-local-webcam-user)\.
+1. Test the real\-time AV experience on the image builder by following the steps in [Video and Audio Conferencing \(Client for Windows\)](client-application-windows-user.md#client-application-windows-how-to-use-local-webcam-user)\.

 1. After you verify that real\-time AV is working as expected, disconnect from your streaming session, reconnect to the image builder and follow the necessary steps in Image Assistant to finish creating your image\.
 For information about how to create an image, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

-After you finish configuring your image builder and creating an image that supports real\-time AV, you can make this feature available to your users\.
+After you finish configuring your image builder and creating an image that supports real\-time AV, you can make this feature available to your users on AppStream 2\.0 fleets\.
 Ensure that version 1\.1\.257 or later of the AppStream 2\.0 client is installed on your users' computers\.

-To use this feature, users must connect to their streaming session by using the AppStream 2\.0 client\.
-Local webcam video input redirection is already enabled by default when the AppStream 2\.0 client is installed\.
-Because USB redirection isn't used for this feature, you don't need to qualify webcams, and users don't need to share these devices with AppStream 2\.0 to use them during streaming sessions\.
+**Note**

-For guidance that you can provide to your users to help them use real\-time AV, see [Video and Audio Conferencing](client-application-windows-user.md#client-application-windows-how-to-use-local-webcam-user)\.
+To use real\-time AV with the AppStream 2\.0 client, your AppStream 2\.0 base image and agent version should be June 1, 2021 or later\.
+We recommend using the latest AppStream 2\.0 client\.
+For guidance that you can provide to your users to help them use real\-time AV, see [Video and Audio Conferencing \(Client for Windows\)](client-application-windows-user.md#client-application-windows-how-to-use-local-webcam-user)\.
+To use real\-time AV with web browser access, your AppStream 2\.0 image must use a version of the AppStream 2\.0 agent released on or after June 24, 2021\.
+For more information on supported web browsers, see [Web Browser Access](web-browser-user.md)\.

 #### USB Devices<a name="feature-support-USB-devices-qualified"></a>